 Mr. Barnes serves as a Founding Steering Committee Member of the Environmental Law Institute's Emerging Leader Initiative, a group that was formed to connect, support, and foster dialogue amongst the next generation of rising stars in environmental law and policy.
 He also maintains an active pro bono practice, having represented asylum applicants in immigration matters and assisted the ACLU of Northern California in a matter challenging the resumption of the death penalty in California.

 Mr. Barnes is a graduate of Stanford Law School, where he received the John Hart Ely Prize for Outstanding Performance in Mental Health Law and in Alchemy, Law, and Practice.
-While in law school, Mr. Barnes interned with the Yosemite National Park Legal Office, where he appeared in the Eastern District of California on behalf of the United States Government and served as lead prosecutor in a federal criminal trial.
+While in law school, Mr. Barnes interned with the Yosemite National Park Legal Office, where he appeared in the Eastern District of California on behalf of the United States Government and litigated a federal criminal trial as lead prosecutor, obtaining a conviction that was ultimately upheld by the Ninth Circuit Court of Appeals.

-- Proposition 65.
-Defended dozens of clients ranging from food manufacturers to personal care companies concerning allegations that their products require Proposition 65 warnings.
+- Dozens of clients ranging from food manufacturers to personal care companies concerning allegations that their products require Proposition 65 warnings.

 - JD, Stanford Law School, 2017